b-harvest/gravity-dex-backend/README.md

 ### Server

 Server is the API server.
-It generates score board and price table then caches those in background.
+It generates responses for each endpoints then caches those in background.
 Run it with:
 ```
 $ gdex server